A European EN standard for cargo bikes is in the making. Erik Driessen (Urban Arrow) and Joost Witsenburg (NEN) explain the details.

 Erik Driessen: For risk analysis, which is at the basis of standard development, the scope is important.
 The variety of cargo bike models (including for heavy load) and of their use cases (including transport of babies and elderly) is growing fast.
 While the scope of the EN should be as broad as possible it can’t cover every single model and use case if they are rather rare and add too many technical challenges to the standardisation process.

-There is one clear limitation to the scope by definition: The working group belongs to the European Standardisation Organisation’s Technical Committee for Bicycles (TC 333).
-So the EN can only cover cargo bikes within the EU pedelec regulation: max 250 Watt nominal continuous rated motor output and no electric pedal assistance beyond 25 km/h.
+There is one clear limitation to the scope by definition: The working group belongs to the European Standardisation Organisation’s Technical Committee for Cycles (TC 333).
+So the EN can only cover cargo bikes within the EU pedelec regulation.
+This means max 250 Watt nominal continuous rated motor output and no electric pedal assistance beyond 25 km/h.
 This limit to the motor power de facto also limits the EN’s scope for a reasonable total maximum weight for cargo bikes.

 The working group will discuss the scope limit regarding the total maximum weight in its next meeting and will consider all perspectives.
 Also the issues of baby transport and of trailers with overrun break and electric assist have been raised in the working group already and need to be discussed and decided.